archiebaer/what-is-my-id/README.md

 #### Better version
 There's a better version of this web app!
 You can find it [here](https://edazpotato.github.io/alles-web).
 It supports newer API features and is activly maintained.
-It also has a library that you can include in your web apps to get Alles User data yourself!
+It also has a front end javascript library that you can include in your web apps to get Alles User data yourself!
 You can find the code & js library ([here](https://github.com/edazpotato/alles-web)).